nbaudet/pinode/docs/dev_install.md

 # Dev installation of backend

-First render the install scripts executable, then make sure that Python3, pip, virtualenv and RabbitMQ are installed on your system:
+First render the install scripts executable, then make sure that Python3, pip and virtualenv are installed and install RabbitMQ on your system:

 ```shell
 $ chmod +x scripts/* && make install-reqs